beloglazov/couchdb-scala/README.md

 server instance like the CouchDB version, etc. Ideally, instead of executing a `Task` and causing side-effects in the middle of a program, we should delay the execution as much as possible to keep the core application logic pure.
-Rather then executing `Task`s to obtain the query result, we can compose then in a functional way using higher-order functions like `map` and `flatMap`, or for-comprehensions.
+Rather then executing `Task`s to obtain the query result, we can perform action on the query results and compose `Task`s in a functional way using higher-order functions like `map` and `flatMap`, or for-comprehensions.
 We will see more examples of this later.
-In further code snippets, I will omit calls to the `run` method assuming that the point of executing effectful computations is externalized.
+In further code snippets, I will omit calls to the `run` method assuming that the point where effectful computations are executed is externalized.

 The other operations of the server API can be performed in a similar way.
 To generate a UUID, you just need to call `couch.server.mkUuid`, which returns